- — Kosher, Raw, Sproutable, Vegan

 - — High in Fiber, Vitamin A and Magnesium

-Black-eyed beans are mostly used in cooking.
-They are one of the main ingredients featured in many dishes around the world.
-They are added to salads, as well as other dishes.
-They can often be canned in order to extend their storage.
-It is recommended to eat green blackeye beans salted or dried.
-In addition, it is very useful not only to eat them fresh but also to make tea from the dried pods of this plant.
+Black-eyed beans mainly used in cooking; they are often the main ingredient featured in a variety of dishes around the world.
+Added to salads, and other meals, these beans bring a touch of nutty flavor to the table.
+Black-eyed beans often canned to extend their storage.
+It is beneficial to eat them fresh and also to make tea from the dried pods of this plant.

 Black-Eyed Peas Health Benefits

 Black-eyed beans contain vitamins A, C, B1, B2, B5, B6, PP, as well as manganese, calcium, copper, iron, phosphorus, magnesium, zinc, and sodium.
-It is not surprising then that the beans provide enormous health benefits, the most important of which are as follows:
+It is not surprising then that the beans provide enormous health benefits;

 - Cleansing of the digestive tract

-Blackeye beans contain a lot of soluble fiber that helps remove not only cholesterol but also a variety of toxins from the digestive tract.
+Blackeye beans contain a lot of soluble fiber that helps remove not only cholesterol but also amounts of toxins from the gastrointestinal tract.

 - The rich content of phytoestrogens